 Conventional organizational change, which typically encompasses training and development, and 'motivation', mostly fail.

 Are the people stupid?
 Can they not see the need for change?
 Do they not realise that if the organization cannot make these changes then we will become uncompetitive.
 We will lose market share.
 There will be job cuts.
 We will eventually go out of business.
 Can they not see it?

 Actually probably not.
 Or more precisely, your people look at things in a different way.

-Bosses and organizations still tend to think that people whom are managed and employed and paid to do a job should do what they're told to do.
-We are conditioned from an early age to believe that the way to teach and train, and to motivate people towards changing what they do, is to tell them, or persuade them.
-From our experiences at school we are conditioned to believe that skills, knowledge, and expectations are imposed on or 'put into' people by teachers, and later, by managers and bosses in the workplace.
+Bosses and organizations still tend to think that people who are managed and employed and paid to do a job should do what they're told to do.
+We are conditioned from an early age to believe that the way to teach and train, and to motivate people towards changing what they do, is to tell them or persuade them.
+From our experiences at school, we are conditioned to believe that skills, knowledge, and expectations are imposed on people by teachers, and later, by managers and bosses in the workplace.

 But just because the boss says so, doesn't make it so.
 People today have a different perspective.
 And when you think about it, they're bound to.

 Imposing new skills and change on people doesn't work because:

 - It assumes that people's personal aims and wishes and needs are completely aligned with those of the organization, or that there is no need for such alignment, and

 - It assumes that people want, and can assimilate into their lives, given all their other priorities, the type of development or change that the organization deems appropriate for them.

 Instead, organizations, managers, bosses and business owners would do better to think first about exploring ways to align the aims of the business with the needs - total life needs - of their people.
 Most people who go to work are under no illusion that their main purpose is to do what their manager says, so that the organization can at the end of the year pay outrageously high rewards to greedy directors, and a big fat dividend to the shareholders.
 We (the workers) work so that other more gifted or fortunate or aggressive people can profit because of our efforts.